Yaśodharā: Names

 The meaning of the name Yaśodhara (Sanskrit) [from yaśas "glory, splendour" + dhara "bearing" from the verbal root dhri "to bear, support"] is Bearer of glory.
 The names she has been called besides Yaśodharā are: Yaśodharā Theri (doyenne Yaśodharā), Bimbādevī, Bhaddakaccānā and Rāhulamātā (mother of Rahula).
 In the Pali Canon, the name Yaśodharā is not found; there are two references to Bhaddakaccānā.

-Several other names are identified as wives of the Buddha in different Buddhist traditions, including Gopā or Gopī, Mṛgajā, and Manodharā; according to the Mulasarvastivada Vinaya and several other sources, the Buddha in fact had three wives, and a Jataka story quoted by Nagarjuna specifies two.
-Thomas Rhys Davids offered the interpretation that the Buddha had a single wife who acquired various titles and epithets over the years, eventually leading to the creation of origin stories for multiple wives.
+Several other names are identified as wives of the Buddha in different Buddhist traditions, including Gopā or Gopī, Mṛgajā, and Manodharā; Thomas Rhys Davids offered the interpretation that the Buddha had a single wife who acquired various titles and epithets over the years, eventually leading to the creation of origin stories for multiple wives.
 Noel Peri was the first scholar to treat the issue at length, examining the Chinese and Tibetan sources as well as the Pali.
 He observed that early sources (translated before the 5th Century) seemed to consistently identify the Buddha's wife as 'Gopī', and that after a period of inconsistency 'Yaśodhara' emerged as the favored name for texts translated in the latter half of the 5th Century and later.

-In addition to Rhys David's theory, he suggests other interpretations that included the possibility of multiple marriages, which in some cases better fit with the different variations in stories of the Buddha's life, suggesting that these inconsistencies emerged when multiple distinct stories were combined into a single narrative.
-He also suggested that the preference in later interpretations for a single wife may reflect an accommodation of changing social mores that preferred monogamy over other forms of traditional marriage.
+Yasodharā's attitude to the Great Renunciation

+Some non-scholastic publications say that Yasodhara was angry at the Buddha's departure, while others do not.
+Some studies say her anger was short-lasting: she was sorrowful not resentful.

+Scholars say that Yasodhara felt not anger, but sorrow, and a desire to emulate him, to follow him into renunciation:

+"On the day of his birth, the Prince left the palace.
+Yasodharā was devastated and overcome with grief.
+Hearing that her husband was leading a holy Life, she emulated him by removing her jewellery, wearing a plain yellow robe and eating only one meal a day."

+Eastern poetry likewise says Yasodhara was not angry and surprised at his departure; she was merely sorrowful:

+"Yasodharā’s grief is not anger at his departure.
+She has known from the beginning that to be a Buddha was his goal and she has shared his life and his efforts toward that goal in all their past existences in samsāra.
+She has done so with a full knowledge of what it means.
+What she cannot understand is that on this one occasion he has gone leaving her behind, alone, and without a word to her."